 2. MAIP covers death or permanent disability (total or partial) caused directly or indirectly by War or a Malicious Act.
 A Malicious Act is defined as hostilities, revolution, rebellion, insurrection, riots or civil commotion, sabotage, explosion of war weapons, terrorism, murder or assault by non governmental group or an attempt thereat.
-War is defined as armed conflict between nations, invasion, act of foreign enemy, civil war, military and usurped power.
-The Department of Safety and Security (DSS) in conjunction with the UN's MAIP underwriters determine if a particular event falls under MAIP coverage.
+War is defined as armed conflict between nations, invasion, act of foreign enemy, civil war, military and usurped power6.
+The Department of Safety and Security (DSS) determines whether the staff member is in compliance with the prevailing security guidelines and procedures at the time of the accident while the UN's MAIP underwriters determine if a particular event falls under MAIP coverage.